jmcnamara/XlsxWriter/dev/docs/source/working_with_memory.rst

 Since each new row flushes the previous row, data must be written in sequential row order when ``'constant_memory'`` mode is on::

-    # With 'constant_memory' you must write data in row by column order.
+    # Ok.
+With 'constant_memory' you must write data in row by column order.
     for row in range(0, row_max):
         for col in range(0, col_max):
             worksheet.write(row, col, some_data)

-    # With 'constant_memory' this would only write the first column of data.
+    # Not ok.
+With 'constant_memory' this will only write the first column of data.
     for col in range(0, col_max):
         for row in range(0, row_max):
             worksheet.write(row, col, some_data)